lsst-sqre/sqr-066/index.rst

 .. _DMTN-224: https://dmtn-224.lsst.io/

-The ``admin:notebook`` scope is a new scope granted only to the JupyterHub pod itself and (optionally) Science Platform administrators.
+The ``admin:jupyterlab`` scope is a new scope granted only to the JupyterHub pod itself and (optionally) Science Platform administrators.
 It controls access to APIs that only JupyterHub needs to use.

 If Science Platform administrators need to test pod creation or see the event stream directly, they should use user impersonation (creating a token with the identity of the user that they're debugging).